Who Are The Governors?

 Here you can see how often Governors attend school events and meetings:

-So far these are the issue that Governors looks at to monitor and measure impact in 2016 -17
+So far these are the issues that Governors looked at in 2016 -17

 |Learning Walk – Healthy food||September|